crazybyte/SublimeReadOnlyBuffer/README.md

 # Sublime Read Only Buffer

-SublimeReadOnlyBuffer is small plugin for setting Sublime Text 2 editor buffer(s) read-only and maintaning the read-only/read-wrtite state using a filename cache list.
+SublimeReadOnlyBuffer is small plugin for setting Sublime Text 2 editor buffer(s) read-only and maintaning the read-only/read-write state of an edited file using a filename cache list.

 # Install